RobertTalbert/discretecs/MTH225-Winter2025/course-docs/MTH 225 Winter 2025 Syllabus.md

 ### The Grade Tracking Checklist

-A **Grade tracking checklist** is provided for you on Blackboard (also linked on the Class Page) to help you stay current with where you stand with your grade.
+A **Grade tracking checklist** is provided for you on Blackboard (also linked on the [Class Page](https://docs.google.com/document/d/1pCxYpwLsHa9ciZv4zrtCH2P3aEM6g6Za2onQsOJCung/edit?tab=t.0)) to help you stay current with where you stand with your grade.
 Make sure to keep that checklist up to date each week or more often.
 You will be asked to show me your updated checklist a few times through the semester for engagement credit, to make sure we are both clear on your progress.

 ---

 ## How to retry your assignments

 A feature of this course is that **you can redo many assignments and exams** to take feedback into account and make improvements to your understanding.
+This is what is offered instead of partial credit, and it's expected that you will make use of this opportunity and learn through it.
 Here are the details.

 ### Reattempts of Learning Targets